Teas that induce a period will typically cause uterine contractions and prompt the uterus to shed its lining.

 Ginger tea is considered to be safe for consumption during pregnancy, as long as it is taken in low doses (1 to 3 grams, or 1/3 to 1/2 of a teaspoon, for a maximum of 3 to 4 days).
 In higher doses, this root has the ability to cause uterine contractions.

 Ginger can be used close to your period start day to stimulate menstruation.
+Learn more about the health benefits of ginger and how to incorporate it into your lifestyle.

 - 2 to 3 cm (about 1 inch) of sliced fresh ginger root